 The Association of Research Libraries (ARL) is a nonprofit organization of 125 research libraries at comprehensive, research institutions in the US and Canada that share similar research missions, aspirations, and achievements.
 The Association's importance and distinction is born from its membership and the nature of the institutions represented.
-Its mission and values shape these basic principles that are essential elements of the Association’s success:
+Its mission and guiding principles shape these basic values that are essential elements of the Association’s success:

 - Open and equitable access to information is a fundamental tenet to society.